RichardFreedman/Encoding_Music/01_Tutorials/06_Beautiful_Soup_MEI.md

 **Beautiful Soup** is a Python library that allows us to interact with XML files--finding elements (the 'tags') and their attributes.
 Documentation: [here](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) and [here](https://tedboy.github.io/bs4_doc/index.html).

-**Beautiful Soup** can be a good way to scrape data from web pages (especially tabular data).
-It can also be a good way to learn about the structure of MEI files.
+**Beautiful Soup** can also be a good way to learn about the structure of MEI files.

-In this tutorial we will explore both possibilities.
+In this tutorial we will explore the possibilities.

 ------
 ## Setup: Importing Python Libraries